pop/slides.elijahcaine.me/source/crypto_scale_2018.rst

 Secure multi-party computation
 ------------------------------

-    Evaluation of a program without knowledge of it's inputs.
+    Evaluation of a program without knowledge of it's inputs or contents.

 .. nextslide::